-The Second World War inspired a slew of timeless literature from people who lived through one of the most the most devastating conflicts in human history: from Arthur Koestler‘s novels, to the journalist Alan Moorehead’s classic account of the Desert War, and Art Spiegelman’s graphic novel My Father Bleeds History.
+The Second World War inspired a lot of classic literature.
+At Nomad, we’ve curated books from quite a few of the authors who lived through that conflict: from Arthur Koestler‘s fiction to Alan Moorehead’s journalism (especially his classic account of the Desert War), and Art Spiegelman’s graphic novels, like My Father Bleeds History.

-My personal favorites are the stories of civilians escaping occupied Europe via the last remaining port outside of German control – the port of Lisbon.
+My favorites are those of civilians escaping occupied Europe via the last remaining port outside of German control – the port of Lisbon.
 Portugal, while a fascist dictatorship, was neutral throughout WWII.
-And so anyone escaping the Nazis would have to get to France and then be lead by guides south over the Pyrenees, across northern Spain and finally into Portugal.
+And so those escaping the Nazis would have to first get to France.
+From there, guides took them south over the Pyrenees, across northern Spain and finally into Portugal.

 As the last remaining neutral port in Europe, Lisbon was a hotbed of spies – both German and Allied.
-And so it’s hardly surprising there are so many good thrillers set in Lisbon during this time.
+So it’s not surprising there are so many thrillers set in Lisbon during this time.
 Like Eric Maria Remarque’s The Night in Lisbon and Robert Wilson’s A Small Death in Lisbon among others.

-Authors of all stripes are drawn to these narratives of life and death like moths to a flame, but especially those who write thrillers.
 Wikipedia defines thrillers by “the moods they elicit, giving viewers heightened feelings of suspense, excitement, surprise, anticipation, and anxiety”.
-And because the war is over 75 years in the past, novels set in WWII are historical novels as well, so they tend to reach even wider audiences.
+And because the war was fought in the 1940s, novels set in WWII are historical novels, which are currently very popular, so they reach even wider audiences.

-At Nomad Reader, we love historical thrillers, and so we’ve curated a selection of some of the most highly acclaimed thrillers set during the war in locations such as Cairo, Lisbon, Berlin, Paris, Prague, Madrid and Warsaw.
+At Nomad Reader, we love historical thrillers.
+We’ve curated some of the most highly acclaimed thrillers set during the war in locations such as Cairo, Lisbon, Berlin, Paris, Prague, Madrid and Warsaw.
 See the list below to dive into another time and place.